 It began with the bumblebees on the first warm day, on June 2nd.
 Suddenly the terrace garden was filled with busy workers of several species, visiting all our stalwarts for early summer – the Aquilegia, Nectaroscordum sicculum, Geranium macrorrhizum and G. phaeum.

 The cuckoo kept up its frequent calling until June 15th, and certainly added delight to the scene this year.
-With warm nights early in June, a massive influx of Silver Y moths arrived.
-An immigrant species that flies up every year from Europe, they covered the swathe of Sea Campion that reliably flowers profusely and brings the garden right up to the wall of the house.
-At dusk it was suddenly alive with the blurring, whirring wing beats of these distinctive moths as the watch spring proboscis were uncoiled and probed for nectar.
+With warm nights early in June, a massive influx of Silver Y moths, Autographa gamma, arrived.
+An immigrant species that flies up every year from Europe, they covered the swathe of Sea campion, Silene uniflora, that reliably flowers profusely and brings the garden right up to the wall of the house.
+At dusk it was suddenly alive with the blurring, whirring wing beats of these distinctive moths, as their watch spring proboscises were uncoiled, and probed for nectar.

 The individual beetles would clumsily cling to stems, then fly a few metres, before dropping down and disappearing into the lower grassy thatch as a cloud covered the sun and temperatures dropped slightly.

-I’ve never seen anything like this before, and neither it seems had our local bird populations, but very quickly robins, sparrows and a jay realised a feast was being laid on and ignored my close presence with the camera to fly down and pick off the beetles as they clattered onto the margins of the meadow where we’d cut and removed a section for hay.
+I’ve never seen anything like this before, and neither it seems had our local bird populations, but very quickly robins, house sparrows and a jay, Garrulus glandarius, realised a feast was being laid on and ignored my close presence with the camera to fly down and pick off the beetles as they clattered onto the margins of the meadow where we’d cut and removed a section for hay.

 There’s an interesting recent report from Germany about how funnel traps have been developed to catch the adults and prevent such damage in an orchard environment, click here.
 One aspect of this study was what the scientists used to bait the traps to attract the chafers – a mix of volatile plant origin chemicals.
-This introduced me to the word kairomone .
+This introduced me to a new to me word, kairomone.
 I guess many readers will be familiar with the word pheromone, which is a chemical produced by a species, and often used as a signalling chemical to alert other individuals of the same species to the presence of the animal which has produced it.
-Many male moths, for example, locate females pre-mating by following pheromone scent plumes detected with their ornate branched antennae.
+Many male moths, for example, locate females pre-mating, by following pheromone scent plumes detected with their ornate branched antennae.

-However a possible benefit of this chafer explosion may be that grasses will be weakened even more over the next 12 months, and allow further flower proliferation in the meadow, already aided by the ongoing presence of Yellow Rattle, and now to a lesser extent, Eyebright…
+However a possible benefit of this chafer explosion may be that grasses will be weakened even more over the next 12 months, and allow further flower proliferation in the meadow, already aided by the ongoing presence of Yellow rattle, and now to a lesser extent, Eyebright, Euphrasia spp.